mifi/editly/README.md

 #### Layer type 'image-overlay'

 Image overlay with a custom position and size on the screen.
+NOTE: If you want to use animated GIFs use `video` instead.

 | Parameter  | Description | Default | |
 |-|-|-|-|